GENERAL SWEEP ASPECTS

 Within one's own company, there are some obvious points to watch:

 2.1 Try to ensure that staff are trustworthy and not disaffected.
 This means taking up references of new staff, by trying to ensure their loyalty, and by keeping in touch on a personal level.
+For employees working in a secure environment, the security creening standard BS 7858 Code of practice applies.

 2.2 See that sensitive information, such as salary and bonus information is kept confidential.
 It is surprising how many times on countersurveillance sweeps one comes across salary lists in unlocked drawers in accounts departments, employment contracts in manager's desk drawers, etc. An employee seeing a colleague at the same level is earning substantially more than he is, is likely to become disaffected and therefore a threat.